 Peatr’s design was the last remaining piece for our permit application with the City.
 While we were waiting for approval, House of PainT flew Peatr to Ottawa.
 We all held our breath that the permit and a parking lot agreement would be ready when he arrived.
 It was a success!
 Our neighbours at St. Patrick’s Adult School were so gracious.
 They generously granted us parking lot access and were a huge help once painting started.
 After a few last minute purchases for paint and safety supplies, Peatr started painting.

 Approximately 30 hours of painting later, we had a masterpiece!
 Peatr’s mural immediately brightened up Centretown and now brings joy to the neighbourhood every day.
 So many people, CCOC tenants and otherwise, have shared their delight about this new mural in our community.
 We hope everyone who sees Peatr’s mural will appreciate the art, and everything it signifies, for many years to come.

 We learned important lessons throughout this process for future projects: how to improve communication, to trust the process, and where to get a 60-foot boom lift on short notice!

 To think that this project began with just one person, one idea, is an inspiring thing.
 We deeply believe that you and your ideas can transform your community!
 If you have ideas about community initiatives where you live, please get in touch.
 We can’t wait to hear from you!

 Thank you to Peatr Thomas, House of PainT, Lisa Hollingshead, St. Patrick’s Adult School, and all the COCC staff involved in making this mural a reality.
+Thank you as well to the Community Housing Transformation Centre and the Ottawa Community Foundation for the financial support.
 Thank you all for joining in this moment of connection.